IBM/Ansible-OpenShift-Provisioning/README.md

 ## When you are ready:

-* Step 1: Download this Git repository to a folder on your local computer
+* Step 1: Clone this Git repository to a folder on your local computer.
 * Step 2: Go to <https://console.redhat.com/openshift/install/ibmz/user-provisioned> to:
      * download your local command line tools (oc and kubectl)
-     * OpenShift pull secret (for inputting it into env.yaml)
+     * copy the OpenShift pull secret (for inputting it into env.yaml) in the next step
-* Step 2: Fill out the required variables for your specific installation in the env.yaml file
+* Step 2: Fill out all of the required variables for your specific installation in the env.yaml file
-* Step 3: Get DNS configuration files (forward (.db), reverse (.rev), and named.conf configuration files) or have it pre-defined by your networking team.
+* Step 3: Get DNS configuration files (forward (.db), reverse (.rev), and named.conf) or have them pre-defined by your networking team.
 And place them in the roles/dns/files folder.
 * Step 4: Run the appropriate Ansible setup shell script, which can be found in the main directory.
 While in the main directory, run "./ansible-setup-mac.sh" or "./ansible-setup-linux.sh" depending on your operating system to download the required Ansible modules and packages.
 * Step 5: Navigate to the folder where you saved the Git Repository and execute the main playbook by running this shell command: "ansible-playbook main.yaml --ask-become-pass".
 Watch Ansible as it completes the installation, correcting errors if they arise.
 If the process fails in error, you should be able to run the same shell command to start the process from the top.
 Alternatively, use tags to run only the tasks that have that tag.
 See list of tags below for reference.
 * Step 6: Once the create_bastion playbook runs, open the cockpit at <https://<your kvm_host IP address>:9090>, go to the "Virtual Machines" tab, and complete the bastion's installation with these options: